-Translucent color allows the you to see the real eyes through the color.
-Because they do not completely cover you true eye color, translucent contacts such as Acuvue 2 Colors, are ideal for those who want to enhance their natural eye color.
-For example, an individual with blue eyes may want to wear green tinted contacts.
+Translucent color allows you to see the real eyes through the color.
+Because they do not completely cover your true eye color, translucent contacts such as Acuvue 2 Colors, are ideal for those who want to enhance their natural eye color.
+For example, an individual with blue eyes may want to wear green-tinted contacts.
 Translucent contacts don't work well for dark brown eyes.

 Comfort is also an important issue.
 All contacts are not made equally.
 Issues such as oxygen permeability and diameter may affect the wearer's comfort.
 The bottom line is, don't wear uncomfortable contacts, and see your optometrist if problems persist.
 This way you can avoid health problems, including infections and loss of vision.

 The Perfect Green Contacts